 Take a cue from brands that have done this brilliantly:

-On the opposite end of the spectrum, athletic clothing company lululemon continuously encourages customers to post photos of themselves with the hashtag #thesweatlife.
-The photos customers publish range from serene yoga poses to hardcore kickboxing workouts – but all evoke the feeling of a healthy and active lifestyle.
+Athletic clothing company lululemon continuously encourages customers to post photos of themselves with the hashtag #thesweatlife.
+The photos customers publish range from serene yoga poses to hardcore kickboxing workouts – but all evoke the feeling of a healthy and active lifestyle, one that can be hard but truly pays off.

 Narrow down your favorite hashtag ideas, and put together a short list of contenders.
 Once you have a solid selection, take time to research them thoroughly on social media.
 You’re looking for a hashtag that’s strongly associated with your brand, that you can track and monitor.
 For that to work, you want a hashtag you can own.